-Before treatment, tell your doctor what medications you take (including aspirin).
+Before treatment, tell your doctor what medicines you take.
+This includes aspirin.
 Ask whether you should stop taking any of them before treatment.

 If asked, bring X-rays, MRIs, or other tests with you to your treatment.

-To help you relax, medication may be given through the IV line.
+You may be given medicine to help you relax.
 You will lie on an exam table on your stomach or side, or sit in a chair.
 Stay as still as you can.
 During your treatment:

-Fluoroscopy (X-ray imaging) may be used to help your doctor see where the injection needs to go.
+X-ray imaging (fluoroscopy) may be used to help your health care provider see where the injection needs to go.
 A contrast “dye” may be injected into the region to help obtain a better image.

 The cervical epidural injection is given.
-It may contain a local anesthetic to numb the region, steroids (medications that reduce inflammation), or both.
+It may contain a local anesthetic to numb the region, medicines to ease inflammation (steroids), or both.

-Call your doctor right away if you have a fever, nausea, severe headaches, increased arm weakness or numbness, problems swallowing, or a severe increase in pain.
+Call your provider right away if you have a fever, nausea, severe headaches, increased arm weakness or numbness, problems swallowing, or a severe increase in pain.

-Most often, you can go home in about an hour.
+Most often, you can go home shortly after the procedure, generally in about an hour.
 Have an adult friend or relative drive you.
 When the anesthetic wears off, your neck may feel more sore than usual.
 This is normal.
 Rest and put ice on the area for